Postgraduate Masters-Level Diploma in Spine Surgery

 The Module Lectures, Tutorials, the Anatomy & Surgical Access Films as well as the Surgical Skill Assessment comprise a high quality, comprehensive spine surgery education programme which will complement the practical surgical training a candidate is engaged in in their hospital setting.

 The Spine Surgery Diploma complements your practical training schedule and typically takes 12-18 months.
+This means you need to commit to 7-9 hours of study per week.

 CME Credits: 540 CME credits available